Advance-CTR

 Advance Rhode Island Clinical and Translational Research (Advance RI-CTR): Advance RI-CTR partners were awarded an IDeA-CTR grant by NIGMS in 2016 as well as a renewal award in 2021 (Advance-CTR, U54GM115677).
 Advance Clinical and Translational Research (Advance RI-CTR) is a statewide Institutional Development Award for clinical and translational research (IDeA-CTR) funded by the National Institute of General Medical Sciences.
 Based at Brown University, Advance RI-CTR is a statewide collaboration between Rhode Island’s primary academic institutions, hospital systems, and community organizations.
 Advance RI-CTR supports Rhode Island investigators through funding, research resources and services, and professional development offerings.
 Ultimately, Advance RI-CTR aims to fuel discoveries and collaborations that are responsive to the health priorities of Rhode Island’s diverse communities.
 Advance RI-CTR comprises two Administrative Cores (the Administrative Core and the Tracking and Evaluation Core), two Award Cores (the Pilot Projects Program and the Professional Development Core), and three Service Cores (the Biostatistics, Epidemiology, and Research Design Core, the Biomedical Informatics, Bioinformatics, and Cyberinfrastructure Enhancement Core, and the Community Engagement and Outreach Core).

 More than 7,000 square feet is dedicated to Advance RI-CTR across all partner institutions in Rhode Island.
 Central offices are located in downtown Providence, Rhode Island, adjacent to the Warren Alpert Medical School of Brown University and less than a mile from the Brown University School of Public Health, Lifespan and Care New England hospital systems.
-Other partners, including the Providence VA Medical Center and the Rhode Island Quality Institute are less than three miles away from the Administrative Core offices.
+Other partners, including the Providence VA Medical Center, are less than three miles away from the Administrative Core offices.
 This includes contiguous workspace in two dedicated suites for the BIBCE and Administrative Cores in a building adjacent to the Warren Alpert Medical School.
 Shared building-wide resources include a small 209 square-foot conference room with capacity of 8 people and a larger 365 square-foot conference room with a capacity of 16 people.
 The building is serviced by a 10 Gigabits per second (Gbps) optical network (Cisco).
 State-of-the-art, audio visual conferencing equipment is used utilized for both internal and external audiences to facilitate a spectrum of Advance RI-CTR needs, including administrative planning, professional development, educational outreach, local discussions, team project meetings, Advisory Committee meetings, NIGMS reporting, and multi-site forums.

 Please contact AdvanceRI@brown.edu with questions.